LamakerOfficial/help-center/_posts/minecraft/general/2021-08-31-Uploading-downloading-your-world-file.md

 ---

 # Uploading Your World
-Would you like to upload a world to your server?
-Great!
-Follow the guide below to learn how!
+This guide explains how to upload a world to your server!

-1. Set up your server.
+1. etup your server.
+You can create servers on the [client panel](https://client.falixnodes.net).
 2. Go to the [game panel](https://panel.falixnodes.net).
 3. Click on your server.
 4. Click on "File Manager" at the top of the page.